szefo09/dm-ocg-octgn/README.md

     - Cosmic Nebula,
     - Cosmoview Lunatron,
     - Wingeye Moth
+- **"When this creature leaves the battle zone" Effects Added**
+  - **Cards that go not only to Graveyard, but also to Hand, Mana, Shields or Deck can activate their effects**
+  - **New Cards Added**:
+    - Cruel Naga, Avatar of Fate

 - **Other Improvements**
   - **Mass destruction effects prompt if you want to use the automation**: Useful for/against cards that boost attack like Petrova and Survivors.